Commands

 systemctl status cronhoster-api

-# is the scheduler running your jobs?
+# is the scheduler running your crons?

 systemctl status cronhoster-runner